Chief Executive Officer, she/her

-Anne oversees finance, human resources, and administrative staff.
+Anne oversees finance and human resources staff.
 Prior to joining KCSARC in 2017, she served in the same capacity at OneAmerica and OneAmerica Votes, the largest immigration advocacy organization in Washington state.
 Anne has held positions in finance and program management over the past 20 years in organizations such as the Bexar County Family Justice Center, United Way of San Antonio & Bexar County, Family Services Center, Boeing, and the Mexican American Unity Council.

 Anne received her Master of Business Administration from the University of Texas at San Antonio and is a proud graduate of Howard Payne University with a degree in business administration.
 She also is a certified Domestic Violence Instructor from the Office of Homeland Security, Federal Law Enforcement Training Center.

 In her spare time, Anne enjoys spending time with her family and practicing new baking recipes.

 Agustina oversees and provides supervision for all of KCSARC’s therapists and parent educators.
 She joined KCSARC in 2015 as a bilingual therapist at KCSARC, part of the Dando Voz (Our Voice) team that provides KCSARC’s services to clients in Spanish.
 Agustina also co-chaired the agency’s Anti-Racism and Equity Initiative.

 Agustina is passionate about serving those who have experienced trauma, especially those in marginalized communities.
 She believes in bringing evidence-based practices to life in ways that are culturally relevant and honor clients’ communal and personal wisdom.

 Following a diverse career in education, languages, and parenthood, Agustina obtained her master’s in social work from the University of Washington.